lcx366/ORBDTOOLS/README.md

     1616
     Target ID: 1616

-### Implementation of some classic Initial Orbit Determination methods
+### Implementation of some classic Initial Orbit Determination(IOD) methods

 For optical angle-only measurement data, the methods of **Near-Circular Orbit Hypothesis**, **Gauss**, **Laplace**, **Multiple-points Laplace**, **Double-R**, **Gooding**, and **FG-Series** are provided for determining the initial orbit of space objects in this package.
 For radar range+angle measurement data, the methods of **Gibbs/Herrick-Gibbs** and **Elliptical Orbit Fitting** are provided for determining the initial orbit of space objects in this package.

-Here we use ground-based optical angle-only  measurements, space-based optical angle-only measurements and radar range+angle measurements as examples to test various  IOD methods and compare them with real orbits from TLE.
+Here we use ground-based optical angle-only  measurements, space-based optical angle-only measurements and radar range+angle measurements as examples to test various  IOD methods and compare them with the true orbits from TLE.

-Extract the necessary information for Initial Orbit Determination(IOD) from **ground-based optical angle-only** measurements.
+Extract the necessary information for IOD from **ground-based optical angle-only** measurements.

 ```python
 >>> import numpy as np